We’re all busy. You’re Busy; I’m Busy; Everybody’s Busy-Busy.

 Personally, I think that “busy” is just another 4-letter word.
 We all have the same number of hours in our days, and no matter what shows up, we manage to fill them with something.

-When my two kids aren’t home, those hours still tick by.
-I don’t suddenly have hours of leisure time, and I don’t magically find the time to complete all of my To-Do-Someday-List items, just because some of my busy-ness isn’t there.
-I honestly spend far more time in my sweatpants in front of Netflix, eating junk food and talking to my cat…but that’s another story.
+When my two kids aren’t home, those hours still zoom by.
+I don’t suddenly have all of the leisure time in the world, and I don’t magically find the time to complete all of my To-Do-Someday-List items, just because some of my busy-ness isn’t there.

 Because, even though I don’t have the extra work of taking care of two other humans, I also don’t have anybody here looking at me and saying things like, “Can you at least get dressed before I come home from school, Mom…in case I have a friend with me or something?”

 My priorities shift, and I make different choices as a result.

 You see, I manage to fill my hours – even when I don’t have the long and impressive list of Busy-Credentials to blame.
 I fill my hours with things I choose to prioritize, or I fill my hours with procrastinating and ignoring the choices I need to make.

 Facebook?
 Twitter?
 Instagram?
 Cat videos?
 Hahaha.
 Nice try, kitten.
 Those hours are not as necessary as you think, and they don’t preclude the time it takes to maintain a blog (except maybe the cat videos?).